Missed filing your ITR?

 Let us explore the residential status and taxability in detail.

-Meaning and importance of residential status
+Meaning and Importance of Residential Status

 The taxability of an individual in India depends upon his residential status in India for any particular financial year.
 The term residential status has been coined under the income tax laws of India and must not be confused with an individual’s citizenship in India.
 An individual may be a citizen of India but may end up being a non-resident for a particular year.
 Similarly, a foreign citizen may end up being a resident of India for income tax purposes for a particular year.
 Also to note that the residential status of different types of persons viz an individual, a firm, a company etc is determined differently.
-In this article, we have discussed about how the residential status of an individual taxpayer can be determined for any particular financial year.
+In this article, we have discussed about - how the residential status of an assessee can be determined for any particular financial year.

 For the purpose of income tax in India, the income tax laws in India classifies taxable persons as:

-1. A resident
+1. A resident and ordinarily resident (ROR)

-2. A resident not ordinarily resident (RNOR)
+2. A resident but not ordinarily resident (RNOR)

 3. A non-resident (NR)